 Welcome to Something Like Marriage!
 I’m Jon & I’m Jema.

-The two of us have a long history together of being unconventional – met at eleven, married at twenty, and had four children.
-We started our relationship by watching movies at his parents’ house while we secretly held hands under a giant pillow while inhaling popcorn.
+The two of us have a long history together of being unconventional – met at eleven, dated, married at twenty, and had four children.
+We started our relationship by watching movies at his parents’ house while we secretly held hands under a giant pillow and inhaled popcorn.

 I remember the day I looked at our wedding photo hanging above the couch and took it off of its nail.
 I took a photo copy of it, and shoved the original in my closet in hopes it would disappear.
 I locked our bedroom door and in silence I let out my rage on that photo by tearing it into pieces and glueing it to a background.
 I never swore, it was not what good girls did.
 But, my Sharpie swore and it wrote the most angry words of its life that day across our wedding montage.
 You see, my marriage was a lie. ~Jema

 I got the call at work.
 She knew of my deepest and most shameful secret.
 Panic flooded over me.
 It seemed like my life was over.
 All that I had worked for in my life was gone.
 I knew it could also mean I would lose her.
 I sat frozen in the driver’s seat as I drove home to face her anger, her sadness.
 It seemed my marriage was over. ~Jon

 For some mysterious reason, we both chose to attend therapy and do our own work.
 Therapy taught us about who we were and the baggage we had brought into the relationship.
 We also learned new ways to connect and communicate with one another to deepen our relationship.

-We didn’t think that was quite strange enough, so we sold our Minnesota life in January of 2011 to live in a motorhome with four kids, a dog, a cat, and a fish.
-Oh, and then make the RV into a public art project that looks like a butterfly.
+We didn’t think that was quite strange enough, so we sold our Minnesota life in January of 2011 to live in a motorhome with four kids, a dog, a cat, and a fish named Turtle.
+Then made the RV into a public art project that looks like a butterfly.
 Seriously, we live in a butterfly.